 See Related: Best Vacation for a Group of Friends

-Dordrecht is a historic trading port and perhaps the most ancient town in Holland, and it has a lot to offer visitors in terms of culture and history.
+Dordrecht is a historic trading port and perhaps the most ancient town in Holland, and it has a lot to offer visitors regarding culture and history.
 The town is home to seven churches and several museums, making it a great destination for those interested in exploring Holland’s religious and cultural heritage.

-Maastricht is a beautiful city located in the southern Netherlands, close to the border of Belgium, featuring the perfect blend of Dutch and French culture.
-The city is known for its unique blend of Dutch and French culture, as well as its picturesque setting along the Maas River.
+Maastricht is a beautiful city in the southern Netherlands, close to the border of Belgium, featuring the perfect blend of Dutch and French culture.
+The city is known for its unique blend of Dutch and French culture and its picturesque setting along the Maas River.

-In addition to its cultural richness, Maastricht is also home to a number of historical and architectural landmarks.
+In addition to its cultural richness, Maastricht is also home to several historical and architectural landmarks.
 The city’s old town is particularly well-preserved, with a number of medieval buildings and churches.
-One of the best things to do in the city is to enjoy Maastricht beer tasting.
+One of the best things to do in the city is enjoy tasting Maastricht beer.

 Maastricht is also home to one of the oldest universities in the Netherlands, making it a great place to learn about Dutch history and culture.
-If you’re looking for a day trip that offers a little bit of everything, be sure to add Maastricht to your list.
+If you desire a day trip that offers a little bit of everything, don’t forget to include Maastricht.

 See Related: Best Honeymoon Destinations in the World